jasonwong-lab/LocusMasterTE/README.md

 ```

 If you have short-read BAM file, BAM file needs to be sorted by read name.
 Run command below.
-And output bam can be readily input in LocusMasterTE
+And output bam can be readily input in LocusMasterTE. \
 ```samtools collate -o Aligned_sort_name.out.bam --output-fmt BAM Aligned_sort.out.bam```

 ## Testing